sandalinatekarr/ai-agent/README.md

 - **Python** – Main backend language for flexibility, easy API integration, and fast prototyping.
 - **Flask** – Lightweight web framework to build the web interface (home, history, report pages) quickly and efficiently.
 - **SerpAPI** – Chosen for web search because it provides structured search results from Google reliably without scraping, reducing the chance of blocked requests.
+- **BeautifulSoup** – HTML parser used along with `trafilatura` to cleanly parse and extract text from complex HTML structures.
+This ensures accurate extraction when `trafilatura` alone cannot handle certain pages.
 - **trafilatura** – HTML content extraction library; extracts clean, meaningful text while removing boilerplate from web pages.
 - **pypdf** – PDF parsing library; reliable for extracting text directly from PDFs without converting them to images.
 - **Google Gemini API** – LLM used to summarize multiple sources into structured reports; chosen for concise summaries and bullet point generation.